Embracing AI: A Symphony of Human Potential

 B.R.had had the rare privilege of observing grizzly bears in the wild on numerous occasions, especially in the Hayden Valley area of Yellowstone National Park.
 Watching a male rear up to 9’ on his hind legs is a true sight to behold.
 On one occasion he watched a male and female engage in ‘grizzly foreplay,’ which ended when the female bit off most of her paramours right ear.
 Needless to say, he was so enchanted by her that he did not return the favor, and moments later they got busy making a new family.
 For those of you who looked closely at the photo of the barn in the post above you can see the wood carving of the big guy here.
 Let’s hope these magnificent creatures never disappear from the earth!

-3rd Thomas Scoundrel Novel Coming Fall 2024
+3rd Thomas Scoundrel Novel Coming Soon

 1884- Two years after the action in Scoundrel in the Thick, Thomas Scoundrel is getting bored training new recruits for the Mexican Army and chasing bandits in the northern territories, and so he jumps at an offer to write an article about the new Paris to Istanbul luxury train called the Orient Express.
 Onboard the train he meets Heléne de Bovet, the beautiful daughter of a famous Egyptologist who is on a quest to salvage her father’s reputation and save his life.
 When Thomas accompanies Hélene to the site of her father’s last dig at Luxor in Egypt, they are swept up into the war that is brewing between British forces under the command of General Charles Gordon, and the fanatical warrior chieftain known as the Mahdi whose thousands of devoted followers are bent on ripping off the shackles of European control.
 In the ensuing weeks Thomas will be flung into pitched battles on the shores of the Nile, captured by the Mahdi, and tossed into a hellish Sudanese prison.
 He escapes, but only to face another fight for survival as he races across the blistering Sahara Desert to rescue Hélene, who is being held for ransom by a Bedouin warlord.